erasmolpa/profile/README.md

     - Internally training and Mentoring IT and Product development teams about Docker, Jenkins, Azure, and scripting using Powershell and DevOps principles.

 - **Achievements:**
-    - Audit and analyze weak points and process improvements in the company to improve them under the DevOps principles.
+    - Audit and analyze the company's weak points and process improvements to improve them under the DevOps principles.
     - Provide Product Teams with a better development experience, configuring and automating their environments using Docker, Vagrant, and Powershell.
     - Containerization of many products based on ASP Net core.
     - Provide a tool based on Powershell to deploy all products into different markets and infrastructure, developing this tooling under TDD with Powershell Pester.
-    - Provide tooling and automation to deploy and build products, providing and maintaining tools like Jenkins, Sonarqube, Nexus, and integration with on-premise and cloud infrastructure.
+    - Provide tooling and automation to deploy and build products, providing and maintaining tools like Jenkins, Sonarqube, and Nexus, and integration with on-premise and cloud infrastructure.
     - Provide the base and mechanism to migrate software and infrastructure to Azure Cloud, liberating several bare-metal infrastructures.
     - Provide Infrastructure on-demand, creating Demo, QA, and Testing environments using Vagrant.